tyler-stowell/arduino-spi-module/README.md

 This should send an SPI message to an arduino device attached to a raspberry pi.
-It doesn't work at the moment.
+It doesn't work at the moment, but I'm fairly confident the only error left is the lack of device tree information.